Fish Fingers with Soy Sauce

 Do not fry them too long, because they need a bit more cooking time in the soy sauce too.
 I use super sweet soy sauce (kecap manis – ABC).
 I love this kecap because it is the sweetest one I know.

-When my fish fingers have fried in the oil, I add them in the onions, garlic, sambal and kecap sauce and let them suck up those lovely flavors.
+When my fish fingers have fried in the oil, I add them to the onions, garlic, sambal and kecap sauce and let them suck up those lovely flavors.

 I make sambal ulek myself.
 Easy.
 Check this link how.
 You can buy sambal ulek in a specialist Asian store or supermarket.